 Please let us know if you are interested in scheduling a special volunteer program for your corporate or community group.

-Do Something Nice for the Bay at the Palo Alto Baylands (Palo Alto)
+Celebrate National Bike Month at the Palo Alto Baylands (Palo Alto)

-Indigenous Peoples Day at the Martin Luther King Jr. Regional Shoreline (Oakland)
+Two Green Thumbs Up at the Martin Luther King Jr. Regional Shoreline (Oakland)